 There are numerous options a client has when choosing a program that is right for their unique needs.
-Firstly, the client can choose whether or not they wish to seek treatment in an outpatient program or residential treatment center.
-Those who are experiencing mild and uncontrollable cravings and are not experiencing painful withdrawal symptoms can usually receive successful results from outpatient programs; however, those with uncontrollable cravings and moderate to severe withdrawal symptoms will usually require residential treatment.
+First, the client can decide whether or not they wish to seek treatment in an outpatient program or residential treatment center.
+Those who are experiencing mild and controllable cravings and are not experiencing painful withdrawal symptoms can usually receive favorable results from outpatient programs; however, those with uncontrollable cravings and moderate to severe withdrawal symptoms will often require inpatient residential treatment.
 Residential treatment will provide 24/7 medical supervision, along with various treatment methods used in easing the discomfort of the client’s withdrawal symptoms.

 Once a person has selected the method of treatment they prefer, they can now choose a treatment program.
-There is no one specific form of treatment that is effective for everyone.
+There is no one particular form of therapy that is effective for everyone.
 Many kinds of drug rehabilitation programs exist around the country.
 Some of the forms include:

-- Faith-Based Programs – These programs allow clients to focus their treatment around developing or strengthening their faith while healing through treatment.
+- Faith-Based Programs – These programs allow clients to focus their treatment on developing or strengthening their faith while healing through treatment.

-All of these treatment options can be customized to provide the most unique program for each person.
+All of these treatment options can be customized to provide a unique program for each person.

 With so many kinds of rehabilitation treatment options around the country, you get a choice of what will work for you.
-Even if it takes multiple centers in order to find one that works, it is beneficial to your health and the health of those around you to give it a try.
-If you find a rehab center that is ineffective, it is not because it is too late, but simply because the wrong approach was taken.
+Even if it takes multiple centers to find one that works, it is beneficial to your health and the health of those around you to give it a try.
+If you find a rehab center that is ineffective, it is not because it is too late, but merely because the wrong approach was taken.
 It is always possible to recover from drug addiction.

 Treatment Statistics by Age